metagov/daostar/creative-universe/README.md

-# DAOIP Table Instructions
+# DAO Creative Universe - Instructions

+## Instructions
-Here's how to participate
+Here's how to participate.

 1. Post a DAOIP idea to https://github.com/metagov/daostar/discussions/
 2. OR, if you don't have an idea yet, just introduce yourself in [the Introductions thread](https://github.com/metagov/daostar/discussions/41).